 What do the numbers mean?

-Anisotropic filtering generally comes in 2x, 4x, 8x, and 16x flavors.
+Anisotropic filtering isn't common in modern settings menus anymore, but where it does appear, it generally comes in 2x, 4x, 8x, and 16x flavors.
 Nvidia describes these sample rates as referring to the steepness of the angle the filtering will be applied to:

 "AF can function with anisotropy levels between 1 (no scaling) and 16, defining the maximum degree which a mipmap can be scaled by, but AF is commonly offered to the user in powers of two: 2x, 4x, 8x, and 16x.
 The difference between these settings is the maximum angle that AF will filter the texture by.
 For example: 4x will filter textures at angles twice as steep as 2x, but will still apply standard 2x filtering to textures within the 2x range to optimize performance.
 There are subjective diminishing returns with the use of higher AF settings because the angles at which they are applied become exponentially rarer."

-Anisotropic filtering will tax your system more than bilinear or trilinear filtering, but it's not nearly as much of a hit as anti-aliasing.
+Anisotropic filtering it's not nearly as much of a hit as anti-aliasing, which is why it rarely appears in menus these days—it's just on, no matter what.
 Using the BioShock Infinite benchmarking tool, I only saw average FPS drop by 6 between bilinear filtering and 16x anisotropic filtering.
 That's not much of a difference considering the huge quality increase.
 High texture quality is pointless with poor filtering.